hanzov69/woodboard/README.md

 # Woodboard

-A little project to add PIR to a DAKboard build, which enables automatic brightness adjustment for the Waveshare 10.1" DSI Toucscreen LCD
+A little project to add PIR to a DAKboard build, which enables automatic brightness adjustment for the Waveshare 10.1" DSI Toucscreen LCD.
+Should/may work with other ACPI displays that allow manipulation of backlight levels via `/sys/class/backlight/`

 ## Notes